2023 Evals will be held at Robbinsdale Cooper High School Community Gyms. 8230 47th Ave N, New Hope, MN 55428

 Skill assessments, past experience, age, and last year's coaching feedback (when available) are the combining factors we use to create the divisions for the entire league in the upcoming Spring Season, and it is important we have a fair and equal assessment of each child.

 Evaluations and skill assessments help us determine the children who can safely move up a playing division.
 These skill assessments also gives our Coaches the best opportunity to create even teams in each division when it comes to team drafts

 If you do not make it to evaluations then it is impossible for us to know if your child is qualified to move up to the next division.

 Players will get a few hits off of warm up tees.
-Players will move into the batting cage to hit off of a hitting tee to be evaluated.
+Players will move into the batting cage to hit off of a hitting tee and soft toss to be evaluated.
 Evaluated criteria are: